 Both PCs and PLLCs provide limited liability protection for its owners.
-The limited liability protection means that the owners are not personally liable for their acts and omissions while acting on behalf of the corporation or LLC.
+The limited liability protection means that the owners are not personally liable for their acts and omissions while acting on behalf of the corporation Publication of the State Bar of Arizona or LLC.
 For example, if a PC enters into a contract and defaults on that contract, the other party can only pursue the PC and its assets for the default and cannot pursue the shareholders of the PC.
 In other words, although you may be the owner of the PC, your personal assets are not at risk for the PC's or PLLC's liabilities.
 To maintain this limited liability protection, you as the owner of the corporation or LLC must keep your personal transactions separate from your business transactions, including: